harsh0506/RAG_APP_V2_HARSH/README.md

+## Introduction

+This project is a Retrieval-Augmented Generation (RAG) application built with FastAPI.
+It allows users to upload PDF documents, initiate chat sessions, and interact with an AI model that provides answers based on the content of the uploaded documents.

+The application leverages state-of-the-art natural language processing techniques to provide accurate and context-aware responses to user queries.

+### For complete working code please connect with me @https://www.linkedin.com/in/harsh-joshi-ai-engineer/

+## Features

+- PDF document upload and processing
+- Session-based chat interactions
+- Real-time chat using WebSockets
+- HTTP POST endpoint for chat requests
+- Asynchronous processing for improved performance
+- Error handling and input validation
+- Processing time tracking for responses
+- Source attribution for answers

-#### Create a templates folder in root and put index.html and upload.html file in it.
+### Create a templates folder in root and put index.html and upload.html file in it.

-#### Components
-1) Language : Python (3.10 or higher)
-2) Environment : Poetry
-3) GEN AI Framework : langchain
-4) Vector Store : FAISS
-5) Web framework : FASTAPI
-6) Reranking : Flashrank
-7) Embeddings : Fastembed ("jinaai/jina-embeddings-v2-small-en)
+## Technologies Used

+- **Language**: Python 3.10+
+- **Web Framework**: FastAPI
+- **ASGI Server**: Uvicorn
+- **Template Engine**: Jinja2
+- **AI Framework**: LangChain
+- **Vector Store**: FAISS
+- **Embeddings**: FastEmbed (jinaai/jina-embeddings-v2-small-en)
-8) LLM : Meta LLAMA 3 8b Chat
+- **LLM**: Meta LLAMA 3 8b Chat
+- **Reranking**: Flashrank
+- **Containerization**: Docker

+## Video Demo (as the deployment for a longer time costs a lot for a side project)

 [![IMAGE ALT TEXT HERE](Video_Thumbnail.png)](https://www.youtube.com/watch?v=zofEZxCC1Zw)

 #### RAG Working